• News

 Are there downsides to downsizing?

-“Stamp duty land tax can put many people off downsizing,” says Marcia Banner, Tax and Trust specialist at SJP.
-“It can feel like throwing money down the drain as the amount due can be quite substantial for those who are not first-time buyers."
+“Stamp duty land tax can put many people off downsizing,” says Marcia Banner, Tax and Trust Specialist at St. James’s Place (SJP).
+“It can feel like throwing money down the drain as the amount due can be quite substantial for those who are not first-time buyers.
+If you are replacing your main residence, this tax can feel like an unpalatable expense."

 What other downsizing costs should I factor in?